ericlombardo/simply_give/NOTES.md

 - tap work anywhere to assign, do, and return?
 - {} instead of do end
 - check if instance variables need to be instance variables

-- get cli to display all charities in the a cause
-@charities.include?("hasNext") ?
-1, count + 1 : 1, count
+- create helper method to simplify seeing charity from cause eco.charities.name.ect becomes eco.    charity_names